codefellows/seattle-201d25/class-05-images-color-text/lab/README.md

 ### First Part: In lab today

-Today in lab you will create a new GitHub repo, and create solutions to some little code problems.
+Today in lab you will create a new GitHub repo, not inside of any others, and create solutions to some little code problems.

 **The detailed lab instructions are inside app.js, but be sure to follow instructions carefully.**